 God commissions everybody.
-Sign up and share the love during the pandemic.
+Sign up and share the love.

 The Church has left the building.
 We always proclaim that the Church is a people and not a building and more than ever during these unique times we must be intentional, creative and faithful in the way we minister to one another and to this community that God so dearly loves.
 Beyond caring for your family and your geographical neighbors we as a church family have some opportunities to take action and be the church here and now in this unique time in history.